-VSE CORPORATION PROXY This Proxy is solicited on behalf of the 2550 Huntington Avenue Board of Directors Alexandria, Virginia 22303-1499 The undersigned hereby appoints Donald M. Ervine and Craig S. Weber as Proxies, each with the power to appoint his substitute, and hereby authorizes them to vote as designated below, all the Common Stock of VSE Corporation held of record by the undersigned on March 19, 2007, at the annual meeting of stockholders scheduled to be held on May 1, 2007, and at any adjournment thereof.
+VSE CORPORATION PROXY

+This Proxy is solicited on behalf of the

+Board of Directors

+Donald M. Ervine and Craig S. Weber as Proxies, each with the power to appoint his substitute, and hereby authorizes them to vote as designated below, all the Common Stock of VSE Corporation held of record by the undersigned on March 24, 2008, at the annual meeting of stockholders scheduled to be held on May 6, 2008, and at any adjournment thereof.

+The undersigned hereby appoints
-for all nominees listed [] FOR [] WITHHOLD [] FOR ALL EXCEPT

-below, except as marked to

-the contrary below.

-(01) Donald M. Ervine

-(02) Clifford M. Kendall

-(03) Calvin S. Koonce

-(04) James F. Lafond

-(05) David M. Osnos

-(06) Jimmy D. Ross

-(07) Bonnie K. Wachtel

-INSTRUCTION: To withhold authority to vote for any nominee(s), mark "For All Except" and write that nominee(s) name in the space provided below.

-2. PROPOSAL TO RATIFY THE APPOINTMENT OF ERNST & YOUNG LLP as the independent certified public accountants of VSE Corporation for the fiscal year ending December 31, 2007.

-[]FOR []AGAINST []ABSTAIN

-3. In their discretion, the Proxies are authorized to vote on such other business as may properly come before this meeting.

-This proxy when properly executed will be voted in the manner directed herein by the undersigned stockholder.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSALS 1 and 2.

-Please sign exactly as it appears printed hereon.
-When shares are held by joint tenants, both should sign.
-When signing as an attorney, executor, administrator, trustee, or guardian, please give full title as such.
-If signing as a corporation, please sign full corporate name by President or other authorized officer.
-If signing as a partnership, please sign in partnership name by authorized person.
+1. ELECTION OF DIRECTOR for all nominees listed below, except as marked to the contrary below.
+ORS []FOR []WITHHOLD []FOR ALL EXCEPT (01) Ralph E. Eberhart (02) Donald M. Ervine (03) Clifford M. Kendall (04) Calvin S. Koonce (05) James F. Lafond (06) David M. Osnos (07) Jimmy D. Ross (08) Bonnie K. Wachtel INSTRUCTION: To withhold authority to vote for any nominee(s), mark "For All Except" and write that nominee(s) name in the space provided below. registered public accountant of 2008.
+THE APPOINTMENT OF ERNST & YOUNG LLP as the independent f VSE Corporation for the year ending December 31, []FOR R []AGAINST []ABSTAIN 3.
+In their discretion, the Prox business as may properly come xies are authorized to vote on such other e before this meeting. by the undersigned stockholder VOTED FOR PROPOSALS 1 Please s hereon. tenants, an attor trustee, title as s please s Presider signing cuted will be voted in the manner directed herein r.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE and 2. sign exactly as it appears printed When shares are held by joint , both should sign.
+When signing as mey, executor, administrator, or guardian, please give full such.
+If signing as a corporation, sign full corporate name by nt or other authorized officer.
+If as a partnership, please sign in ship name by authorized person.
+Signatur Dated:, 20 008 Please vote, sign, date, and 0' (01.11' 1.1) return the Proxy Card using the enclosed envelope. e Signature (if held jointly)

-Dated:

-Signature \\\\\, 2007

-Please vote, sign, date, and

-return the Proxy Card using the Signature (if held jointly) enclosed envelope.